qnguyen8084/M5_A3_SOLID_ALMS/SOLID_PLAN.md

 TODO: Incorporating error handling within the methods—for instance, notifying users of any mistakes when they enter an invalid book ID or member ID, rather than allowing the program to crash.
 TODO: minor issues with variable naming inconsistencies
 TODO: areas where modularity could be enhanced

+Changes made so far

+Consolidated Employee and Member classes into User class file Consolidate Book and Magazine classes into LibraryItem class file Remove FetchId interface from User.java
+Add id variables to User and have Member and Employee override getId() methods